 Why the Trinity Strand Trail supports dynamic collaboration

-This 4.2‑mile multi‑use trail weaves through East Dallas, offering river views, native plantings and public art.
-Its linear design creates a refreshing corridor for walking meetings, pop‑up huddles and creative brainstorming sessions.
+Trinity Strand Trail is a 4.2‑mile multi‑use trail that weaves through East Dallas, offering river views, native plantings, and public art.
+Its linear design creates a refreshing corridor for walking meetings, pop‑up huddles, and creative brainstorming sessions.

 Benefits